-Differences between revenues of the original budget and the final budget were due primarily to an increase in other financing sources.
-Differences between expenditures of the original budget and the final budget was primarily due to an increase in capital outlay.
+Differences between revenues of the original budget and the final budget were due primarily to a decrease in use of money and property and state grants.
+Differences between expenditures of the original budget and the final budget was primarily due to a decrease in capital outlay.